Are you reading the title of this article and thinking “Exciting? Vegetables aren’t exciting!”?

 Most of the time I like to make up a large bowl of salad and then serve it as a side dish to practically anything.
 I even serve it up with a cooked frozen pizza or a toasted sandwich because you can never eat too many vegetables!

 I love eggs and they go so well with vegetables.
 Making a quiche?
 You can add shallots, parsley, roast capsicum, small cubes of sweet potato, baby spinach, tomato, grated zucchini and so much more.
-A vegetable filled omelet is a great healthy breakfast and you know you’re doing well when you’re having vegetables for breakfast.
+A vegetable filled omelette is a great healthy breakfast and you know you’re doing well when you’re having vegetables for breakfast.

 Sandwiches and wraps